hirrakhan/hkatcafewebsite/week 7.md

 ## Week 7
 *	During this week I had implemeted API by working with fetching cat images on my website (HKatCafe) under the "yourkittyfriend" section
 * 	I had also implemented google maps API under the sections of "alternative cat friends" and "location"
+* 	Enabling the function/feature to work, I had used the script file in HKatCafe's index.html file

 ## HTML implementation of javascript file